GluuFederation/docs-casa-prod/docs/source/developer/index.md

 In addition to the above:

-- Any plugin can have easy access to the underlying LDAP of the Gluu Server where casa was installed
+- Any plugin can have easy access to the underlying Gluu Server database
 - Plugins can onboard their own libraries (jar files) and classes

 #### What can't you do?